Magnus Gabriel De la Gardie

-Biography

 Birth and ancestry

 Magnus Gabriel De la Gardie was born on 15 October 1622.
 The place of his birth was Reval (present-day Tallinn), Estonia, which at the time was a Swedish dominion where Magnus Gabriel's father Jacob De la Gardie served as governor.
 Jacob De la Gardie, Count of Läckö, was a prominent military commander who served as Lord High Constable of Sweden from 1620 until his death in 1652.
 Father of Jacob, and grandfather of Magnus Gabriel, was Baron Pontus De la Gardie, a French mercenary who had been in Danish service but made a career in Sweden after having been captured by Swedish troops in 1565.
 Pontus married Sofia Gyllenhielm, the daughter of King John III, in 1580.

 Magnus Gabriel's mother was Ebba Brahe, daughter of Lord High Steward Magnus Brahe and Brita Leijonhufvud.
 Ebba had a relationship with young King Gustavus Adolphus, probably during the years 1613–1615.
 Gustavus's mother, Christina of Holstein-Gottorp, ruined her son's wish to marry Ebba Brahe, who in 1618 instead married Jacob De la Gardie.
 Ebba and Jacob had 14 children, of whom seven lived to maturity.
 These seven were Magnus Gabriel, Maria Sofia, Jacob Casimir, Pontus Frederick, Christina Catharina, Axel Julius and Ebba Margaretha.